-Figures 3, 4 and 5 show that when co-firing is not included in the set of RES, investments in traditional RES (to meet the mandatory obligations) mainly benefit to biogas, wind and dedicated biomass.
-First, investments in biogas and dedicated biomass appear as an interesting option, because they are competitive RES technologies that are not subject to the same drawbacks as other RES with problems of intermittency and resulting low availability.
-In the case of wind, the drawback of low availability is outweighed by a low investment cost with zero marginal cost, so that it remains a competitive option.12 Second, investing in biogas and dedicated biomass allows filling the need for new conventional generation capacities with German nuclear phasing-out, exogenous decommissioning of French old nuclear stations, and substantial endogenous decommissioning of out-of-lifetime German combined-cycle units (Figure 10 in Appendix C).13 Biogas and dedicated biomass offer interesting characteristics in this context, because they are RES technologies with high availability as conventional units.
+Figures 3, 4, and 5 show that when co-firing is omitted from the set of RES, investments in traditional RES (to meet the mandatory obligations) mainly benefit biogas, wind, and dedicated biomass.
+First, investments in biogas and dedicated biomass appear to be an interesting option because they are competitive RES technologies that are not subject to the same drawbacks as other RES with problems of intermittency and resulting low availability.
+In the case of wind, the drawback of low availability is outweighed by a low investment cost with zero marginal cost, so that it remains a competitive option.12 Second, investing in biogas and dedicated biomass meets the need for new conventional generation capacities with German nuclear phasing-out, exogenous decommissioning of French old nuclear power stations, and substantial endogenous decommissioning of out-of-lifetime German combined-cycle units (Figure 10 in Appendix C).13 Biogas and dedicated biomass offer interesting characteristics in this context, because they are RES technologies with high availability as conventional units.

-11 When old nuclear stations are prolonged and co-firing is in the set of RES, the French coal capacity increases by 107% in 2030 compared with initial capacity, with about 15.5 GW of coal accounting for 12% of the 2030 capacity mix.
-Here again it is a sharp increase.
+11 When old nuclear power stations are kept on and co-firing is in the set of RES, the French coal capacity increases by 107% in 2030 compared with initial capacity, with about 15.5 GW of coal accounting for 12% of the 2030 capacity mix.
+Here again a surge occurs.

-In the case of Germany, the fast decrease of conventional capacities with nuclear phasing-out and decommissioning of old combined-cycle units as of 2012, creates an early need for new dispatchable units from the very beginning of the time horizon.
-This, combined with higher German RES targets, favors more investments in dedicated biomass compared with France.
-Because the model considers, for each technology, an upper limit for new investments that can be implemented during a year, new capacities have to be more directed towards dedicated biomass in Germany, early in the beginning of the time horizon (dedicated biomass is the second best dispatchable RES after biogas at the beginning of the time horizon, see Figure 11 in Appendix C), once the investments potential for biogas has been exhausted.14
+In the case of Germany, the rapid decline in conventional capacities with nuclear phasing-out and decommissioning of old combined-cycle units as of 2012 is creating an early need for new dispatchable units from the very beginning of the time horizon.
+This, combined with higher German RES targets, favors more investments in dedicated biomass than in France.
+Because the model considers an upper limit for new investments that can be implemented during a year in each technology, new capacities have to be directed more towards dedicated biomass in Germany, early in the time horizon (dedicated biomass is the second best dispatchable RES after biogas at the beginning of the time horizon, see Figure 11 in Appendix C), once the investment potential for biogas has been exhausted.14